 “I look around, unlike a certain idiot I know.”

 Turning, Sano dropped back into his place at the table.
 “Well, get over here and look around at this food before it gets cold.”
-Despite his exasperated sigh, however, he was actually enjoying this exchange, and definitely enjoying having Saitou in the same room again.
-Against all odds, it appeared he really was glad to have the bastard back.
+Despite his exasperated sigh, however, he’d enjoyed this exchange, and he definitely enjoyed having Saitou in the same room again.
+Against all odds, it appeared he truly was glad to have the bastard back.